iblacksand/MartelLaundryStatusPage/README.md

 # Martel Laundry Status Page

-This is the code for the the Martel laundry status page.
+This is the code for the Martel laundry status page.

 ## Set-up